Constance Clayton: Early life and education

-She received her B.A. and M.A. at Temple University in 1955, where she specialized in elementary school administration.
+Clayton received her B.A. and M.A. at Temple University in 1955, where she specialized in elementary school administration.
 She earned her Ph.D. from Pennsylvania State University in 1974, and a Doctor of Education degree (EdD) in educational administration from the University of Pennsylvania Graduate School of Education in 1981.

-She was the national social action chairman of the Delta Sigma Theta sorority.
+Clayton was the national social action chairman of the Delta Sigma Theta sorority.

-Teaching career
+Career

+Schoolteacher

-From 1955 to 1964 Clayton worked as a fourth grade teacher in the School District of Philadelphia at the William H. Harrison School in North Philadelphia.
+From 1955 to 1964, Clayton was a teacher with the School District of Philadelphia, teaching in the fourth grade at the William H. Harrison School in North Philadelphia.

 From 1964 to 1969 she designed social studies curricula for elementary grades.
-From 1969 to 1971 she was the head of a new African and Afro-American Studies program, addressing issues for students of all ages.

-During 1971-1972, she became director of the Women's Bureau for the Middle Atlantic States, working for the United States Department of Labor in Washington, D.C. to support women’s employment status and pay equity.
+From 1969 to 1971, she was the head of a new African and Afro-American Studies program, addressing issues faced by students of all ages.
+From 1971 to 1972, she was director of the Women's Bureau for the Middle Atlantic States, working for the United States Department of Labor in Washington, D.C. to support pay equity and women's employment status.

-From 1973 to 1983, she was first the director and then the associate superintendent of the Early Childhood Program for the Philadelphia school system.
+From 1973 to 1983, she was first the director and later the associate superintendent of the Early Childhood Program for the Philadelphia school system.
 Under her direction, the program was seen as a national model.
-During this time she also went back to school, earning her Ph.D. in 1974, and her EdD in educational administration from the University of Pennsylvania’s Graduate School of Education in 1981.

-Superintendent of Schools
+Superintendent of schools

-In 1983, Constance Clayton defeated 83 other candidates to become the superintendent of the School District of Philadelphia.
-She was Philadelphia’s first African American woman superintendent.
+In 1983, Clayton defeated 83 other candidates to become the superintendent of the School District of Philadelphia.
+She was Philadelphia's first African American woman superintendent.
 She served in the position from 1983 to 1993.
 She also became president-elect of the national Council of Great City Schools.
 The Philadelphia school system was the sixth largest school system in the United States, employing approximately 24,500 teachers, administrators, and support staff at over 250 locations.
 Challenges included the extreme poverty of much of the student body and a budget deficit.

-Clayton set a number of goals for the city’s schools, including balancing the budget, standardizing the curriculum, and attracting private sector support.
-At the end of her first 8 years as superintendent, the school system had been largely successful in meeting those goals.
+Clayton set a number of goals for the city's schools, including balancing the budget, standardizing the curriculum, and attracting private sector support.
+At the end of her first eight years as superintendent, the school system had been largely successful in meeting those goals.